codeBiskut/python-google-maps-scraper/README.md

   ## Installation
   ---

   To install the required dependencies, you first must have python installed.
 Then, use the command ```pip install requests PyQt5 python-dotenv``` to install the packages.

+  Additionally, this program requires the use of a Google Places API key.
+Create a .env file with the line ```API_KEY = {your-api-key-here}``` and place your API key inside.

   ## Usage
   ---